SamuraisEpic/vfio-gpu-passthrough/README.md

 Next, we're going to get [virtIO Drivers](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md). virtIO drivers are available in an ISO and are distributed via Red Hat, the people behind RHEL, and Fedora.
 These drivers will help with things like Network. **This step is mandatory to install windows, since it doesn't natively support the virtIO bus.**

 ### 2.0: Configuring Libvirt
+So you finally made it past section 1!
+In this section we're gonna configure Libvirt to dynamically unbind and rebind the GPU from, and to the host.
+There are a number of reasons to do this. the first, is flexibility. if you're doing for example some compute work on the host, you can do that.
+Another reason would be hardware restraints, for example if you only have one GPU and/or no iGP (which is totally alright!)

+ ##### Note for Single GPU users (no iGP)
+While Libvirt hooks will allow for single GPU passthrough, there are some caveats. notable,
+1. You won't be able to access the host via gui while using the VM (ssh should still work)
+2. You can only use one system at a time so if you want to say, stream from Linux, that's not going to be an option.
+3. NVIDIA drivers are hit or miss with this. for me, it didn't work well until i force unbound the driver.